 If you’ve got MPN-applicable merchandise, including that detail is great, but you can still go further and get more out of it.

 - Don’t just include the MPN in the Manufacturer Part Number field in the inventory listing.
-Add it to the title and bullet points.
-If it has dashes in it from the manufacturer, list it with dashes and also without so punctuation doesn’t trip up you or the buyer or the search.
+Add the MPN to the title and bullet points.
+If it has dashes in it from the manufacturer, list it with dashes and also without punctuation so it doesn’t trip up the buyer or the search.

-- Show, as well as tell, your buyer that the part is undoubtedly the right one by including the MPN in one of your detail photos of the part.
-Usually, the MPN is stamped on the part and seeing that will boost a customer’s confidence.
+- Show, as well as tell, your buyer that the part is undoubtedly the right one; include the MPN in one of your detailed photos of the part.
+Usually, the MPN is stamped on the part, and seeing that will boost a customer’s confidence.

-- If you know for a fact that a particular part is compatible with many products, list those other products as well so you can pick up traffic from buyers who might not know that what you have to offer will do the job for them.
+- If you know that a particular part is compatible with many products, list those other products as well so you can pick up traffic from buyers who might not know that what you have to offer will do the job for them.

 If you are selling auto parts online, you want to take your business a step further and open an online store of your own, customized to your unique business needs.
 With a wealth of options and tools that X-Cart has to offer, including search by MPN or by UPC, you’ll never be locked into one way of doing business.

 “With X-Cart shopping cart, selling auto parts online made easy.”

 Using the Manufacturer Part Number Eliminates Guesswork

 Example: I was searching for a replacement wheel cap cover for a 2016 VW Jetta Sport 1.8.
 My initial search was done without knowing the part number and it led me to some totally irrelevant results.
 Adding my vehicle to my Amazon Garage helped, but even then I was seeing parts that I knew were not compatible.